eclipse/vorto/website/content/gettingstarted.md

 ### Running and verifying data in Hono

-- Right click on `Distancesensor.java` in you IDE and **Run as Java Application`** to start sending data to Eclipse Hono.
+- Right click on `TISensorTagApp.java` in you IDE and **Run as Java Application`** to start sending data to Eclipse Hono.
 You should be seeing the following output in the console:

 ![Material Screenshot](/images/run_java.PNG)